visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     pathLengthMax: 120.815788269043
     pathLengthMin: 0.0

+The minimum and maximum values that are included for the path length and intensity outputs are useful for quick troubleshooting or sanity checks that the output matches expectations.
+If both maximums and minimums are zero, for example, the simulated detector may not be facing the right way.
+In that case, the following section may be of some use.

 Imaging Planes and Rays Meshes
 """"""""""""""""""""""""""""""

 The Conduit output types (see the listed output types above for more information) come packaged with topologies for the imaging planes.
 In addition to the ray tracing results, you can visualize the near, view, and far planes in physical space alongside your simulation data.
 These can be found under the *coordsets*, *topologies*, and *fields* branches.

 .. figure:: images/xray_imaging_planes.png

    The imaging planes used by the X Ray Image Query visualized on top of the simulation data.
    The near plane is in red, the view plane in transparent orange, and the far plane in blue.

 TODO

 Spatial Extents Mesh
 """"""""""""""""""""

+TODO this is all wrong

 +--------------------------+----------------------------------------------+
 | *image_coords/values/x*  | The image coordinates are a coordinate set   |